mojingman/krm-vue3/README.md

 ## Introduction

-Vue Vben Admin is a free and open source middle and back-end template.
+KRIS KRM is a free and open source middle and back-end template.
 Using the latest `vue3`, `vite`, `TypeScript` and other mainstream technology development, the out-of-the-box middle and back-end front-end solutions can also be used for learning reference.

 ## Upgrade Notice